The root system is the key to a healthy tree. The soil that surrounds the roots directly affects their quality.

 Regarding soil pH, the Japanese maple is a tree that likes slightly acidic soil.
 This means that the optimal range is 5.5-7.0.

-To do this buy a soil test kit.
+But if you suspect your soil is unsuitable, you need to measure the soil’s acidity.
+To do this, buy a soil test kit.
 Such kits are widely available on the market.

-If the soil is too alkaline (pH>7.0) nitrogen problems can occur.
+If the soil is too alkaline (pH>7.0), nitrogen problems can occur.
 This will cause the leaves to turn yellow.
-To fix this add a little acidifier such as aluminum sulfate which is also commercially available.
+To fix this, add a little acidifier such as aluminum sulfate, which is also commercially available.

 Soil that is too acidic (pH<5.0) is also a problem because it blocks the plants from getting phosphorus.
 To remedy this, add peat or some garden sulfur to the soil before planting.